TennoAndy/BE-Andros-News/README.md

 git push origin <branch name>
 ```

-From github you can make a pull request and share the link and ticket number via a pull request specific nchelp using the command `help pr`.
+From github you can make a pull request and share the link and ticket number via a pull request specific help using the command `help pr`.
 A tutor will swing by to review your code.
 Ensure that you keep your trello up to date whilst you await the PR approval.
 Regular `help` will be available for when you need support.

 Once a pull request been accepted be sure to switch back to the main branch and pull down the updated changes.